dwyl/learn-api-design/README.md

 #### Examples of Realtime APIs

-One of the biggest usages of realtime APIs is in the financing world - specifically stock/options/crypto trading.
+One of the biggest uses of realtime APIs is in the finance world - specifically stock/options/crypto trading.

 [`Polygon.io`](https://polygon.io/)